 VI.
 Plato’s pistis

-Unlike any author before him, Plato uses pistis in an unambiguously doxastic way.
+Unlike any author before him, Plato uses ‘pistis’ in an unambiguously doxastic way.

 We have already seen him using it to name a species of doxa on the Republic’s Divided Line: pistis and eikasia “together are doxa” (534a, in recapitulating the Line; the implication is that they are both species of doxa).

-There are only three other instances where he uses pistis to mean belief.
-(There is one other which I think ambiguous between the subjective and objective senses, but which in any case fits my account well, at Philebus 50c.
-And there is one other which is often translated as ‘belief,’ but I think wrongly so, at Republic 505e.)
+There are only three other instances where he uses ‘pistis’ to mean belief.
+(There is one other which I think is ambiguous between the subjective and objective senses, but which in any case fits my account well, at Philebus 50c.
+And there is one use which is often translated as ‘belief,’ but I think wrongly so, at Republic 505e.)
 They all fit well with the hypothesis that Plato uses ‘pistis’ for beliefs that result from trusting an informant’s testimony.

-The most obvious fit comes from Book X of the Republic,, long after we have heard about pistis on the Line:
+The most obvious fit comes from Book X of the Republic, long after we have heard about pistis on the Line:

 The flute-player reports (exangellei) to the flute-maker about flutes, which ones serve in flute-playing, and will order the kind that he should make, and the other will serve him...Then the one, having knowledge, reports about good and bad flutes, and the other, having pistis (pisteueôn) will make them...
 Then about the same apparatus the maker will have correct pistis about its excellence and defects, from associating with the knower and being compelled to listen to the knower, but the user will have knowledge...And will the imitator have knowledge from use about the things he draws, about whether they are beautiful and correct or not?
-Or [will he have] correct doxa from associating with the knower form necessity, and receiving orders about what kind of things he must draw?
+Or [will he have] correct doxa from associating with the knower from necessity, and receiving orders about what kind of things he must draw?
 (Republic 601d-602a, trans. mine)

 Here pisits is explicitly said to be produced by the testimony of a trusted authority.
 The fluteplayer issues logoi: he reports (exangelei) what makes for a good flute, and gives orders (epitaxei) about how to make the flutes.
 The flutemaker complies, “trusting (pisteueôn).”
 Plato does not explicitly state the object of this trust, but it must be either the fluteplayer or the reports and orders – the informant or their testimony.
-(He may well see no need to draw a distinction here, for if we trust an informant, we will therefore trust their testimony.)
+(Plato may well see no need to draw a distinction here, for if we trust an informant qua informant, we will therefore trust their testimony.)
 The flutemaker’s resulting mental state is called “correct pistis,” and then a few lines later “correct doxa.”
 The clear implication is that this trust-based mental state is a belief: ‘pistis’ is here either equivalent to ‘doxa,’ or – perhaps with appeal to the Divided Line classification – names one kind of doxa.

 We find another instance of doxastic pistis in the Gorgias’ discussion of rhetorical persuasion:

-Do having learned and having acquired pistis (memathêkeinai kai pepisteukenai), or learning (mathêsis) and pistis, seem to you the same, or different?...Is there, Gorgias, a false and a true pistis?...Yes….But now, is there a false and a true knowledge (epistêmê)?...Then it is clear again that they are not the same…And yet both those who have learnt and those who have acquired pistis (pepisteukotes) have been persuaded (pepeismenoi)…Then shall we posit two kinds of persuasion (peithous), one providing pistis without knowledge, and the other providing knowledge?
+Do having learned and having acquired pistis (memathêkenai kai pepisteukenai), or learning (mathêsis) and pistis, seem to you the same, or different?...Is there, Gorgias, a false and a true pistis?...Yes….But now, is there a false and a true knowledge (epistêmê)?...Then it is clear again that they are not the same…And yet both those who have learnt and those who have acquired pistis (pepisteukotes) have been persuaded (pepeismenoi)…Then shall we posit two kinds of persuasion (peithous), one providing pistis without knowledge, and the other providing knowledge?
 (Gorgias 454d-e)